HassanAhmed2Ha/HassanAhmed2Ha/README.md

 I operate at the intersection of **computational biology**, **data science**, and **software engineering**.
 I design and deploy end-to-end, production-grade AI systems that transform complex biological, environmental, and clinical data into real-world decision-making tools.

-Accepted into **[GCI World 2026](https://gci.t.u-tokyo.ac.jp/)** at the **Matsuo-Iwasawa Laboratory, University of Tokyo** — focused on advanced machine learning foundations and scientific data applications.

 > *"Start with the scientific question.
 Build the system.
 Create meaningful impact."*